Heart of the City Farmers Market

 What you need to know

-Heart of the City Farmers Market is run as an independent nonprofit by the farmers themselves.
-It has operated at United Nations Plaza in Civic Center since 1981 and is one of the few farmer-run markets in California.
+Heart of the City Farmers Market is a farmer-run nonprofit that has operated at United Nations Plaza in Civic Center since 1981, one of the few farmer-run markets in California.
 The plaza becomes a market on Sundays and Wednesdays.

 What’s Sold